lexx27/currentjs/README.md

 **parentElement**: Do you want to add an active class to the parent elemnt? ex. `'li'`. default `false`
 **classname**: The class name inserted to the active links. default `'active'`
 **startonly**: In some cases you want to activate a link that only contains a part only of the url path.
 For example if your are at `http://yoursite.com/admin/user` you would like a link with href `/admin/` to be considered as active.
 Because you are in the admin area. default `false`
+**async**: Add the active class when clicking on a menu link.
+Useful for applications that combine menu with ajax and ordinary links. default: false

 Full example
 -----